-The mission of the Department of Communication Sciences and Disorders (CSD) is to educate individuals in the knowledge and skills necessary to be competent and ethical speech, language and hearing professionals, and to increase awareness of and advocate for people with communication differences and disorders.
+Communication Sciences and Disorders (CSD) educates individuals in the knowledge and skills necessary to be competent and ethical speech, language and hearing professionals, and to increase awareness of and advocate for people with communication differences and disorders.
 The program includes clinical opportunities for student clinicians under the direct supervision of nationally certified speech-language pathologists and audiologists.

-The Department of Community Psychology, Counseling and Family Therapy houses undergraduate programs in Community Psychology and Chemical Dependency as well as graduate programs in Applied Behavior Analysis, College Counseling and Student Development, Community Counseling, Marriage and Family Therapy, Rehabilitation Counseling, School Counseling, and an Addictions: Specialist Certificate.
+The Department of Community Psychology, Counseling and Family Therapy houses undergraduate programs in Community Psychology and Addiction Counseling as well as graduate programs in Applied Behavior Analysis, College Counseling and Student Development, Community Counseling, Marriage and Family Therapy, Rehabilitation Counseling, School Counseling, and an Addictions Specialist Certificate.

 The Gerontology Program is an interdisciplinary course of study providing students with an integrated perspective on aging and older adults.
-An undergraduate minor, a Master of Science degree, and a graduate certificate are offered.
 The program combines classroom instruction, service-learning, internships and other experiential activities in order to integrate current theory and practice in the field of aging.

-The mission of the Department of Nursing is to educate caring nurse professionals committed to excellence, who will serve the health needs of diverse communities throughout Minnesota and the region.
-The Department of Nursing offers a four-year Bachelor of Science in Nursing (BSN) degree, also termed a "generic" or "traditional" program.
-The major is a 68-credit major program preparing caring professional clinicians for practice in contemporary health care settings.
-The final semester of the nursing curriculum includes a one month capstone experience, where students are immersed in active, integrated, applied and reflective learning.
+Nursing educates caring future professionals committed to excellence, who will serve the health needs of diverse communities throughout Minnesota and the region in contemporary health care settings.
+Nursing candidates spend their final semester in a one month capstone experience with active, integrated, applied and reflective learning.

-The mission of the department is to use an anti-oppression lens, with a focus on race, class and gender, to inform both its educational environment and educational programs.
+Social Work at St. Cloud State uses an anti-oppression lens, with a focus on race, class and gender, to inform both its educational environment and educational programs.
 Faculty, staff and students commit to an experiential and transformative educational process that will challenge them to think critically and analyze systemic inequalities in the United States and the world.
-This process will prepare professional social workers to work as change agents in a diverse world.